TianDaGe/helium/doc/init.md

 /usr/lib/systemd/system directory, followed by the command "systemctl daemon-reload" in order to update running systemd configuration.

-To test, run "systemctl start heliumd" and to enable for system startup run "systemctl enable heliumd"
+To test, run "systemctl start 401kcoind" and to enable for system startup run "systemctl enable 401kcoind"

 4b) OpenRC

-Rename heliumd.openrc to heliumd and drop it in /etc/init.d.
+Rename 401kcoind.openrc to 401kcoind and drop it in /etc/init.d.
 Double check ownership and permissions and make it executable.
-Test it with "/etc/init.d/heliumd start" and configure it to run on startup with "rc-update add heliumd"
+Test it with "/etc/init.d/401kcoind start" and configure it to run on startup with "rc-update add 401kcoind"

 4c) Upstart (for Debian/Ubuntu based distributions)

-Drop heliumd.conf in /etc/init.
-Test by running "service heliumd start" it will automatically start on reboot.
+Drop 401kcoind.conf in /etc/init.
+Test by running "service 401kcoind start" it will automatically start on reboot.

 NOTE: This script is incompatible with CentOS 5 and Amazon Linux 2014 as they